NadiaKra/workation-in-the-alps/README.md

 ## Features

 The website "Workaktion in the Alps" has multiple features, in this section I provide an overview about each feature and its fuctionality.
 The two features "Navigation Bar" and "Footer" look the same way on all the pages.
-The site has 4 pages: Home page, Coworking page, Workshops page and the Booking page.
+The site has 4 main pages: Home page, Coworking page, Workshops page and the Booking page.
 With this 4 pages structure the user has the possibility to gain directly from the first landing paage all the information about what kind of information and action possibilities the website is providing.
+The last page called "Response" contains the response message, that user receive once sending the request form.

 ### Existing Features

 - __Navigation Bar__

-  - Features the pages "Workation in the Alps" "Coworking", "Workshops" and "Booking", the full responsive navigation bar includes links to the logo and to every single page.
+  - Features the pages "Home", "Coworking", "Workshops" and "Booking", the full responsive navigation bar includes links to the logo and to every single page.
   - This sections provides the user the possibility to change the page without the need to go back to the home page and to filter interesting information.
+  - "Home" was added to the NavBar in a second moment to improve user experience, as otherwise user would not know how to come back to the home page while navigating in one of the other pages.
   - The first image shows the NavBar for small screens and the second the NavBar for larger screens from 768px.

 ![Nav Bar Small Screens](./assets/images/screenshhot-navbar-small.png)